Topics: Accounts Receivable Automation, Accounts Receivable Process

 At QX Global Group, we work with operators to strengthen the accounts receivable collection process end to end.
 That means:

 The outcome is simple: faster collections, fewer write-offs, and finance staff freed up to focus on higher-value work.
 If your AR cycle is slowing down performance, it may be time to rethink the model.
-Let’s talk about how QX can bring discipline and speed to your accounts receivable management.
+Let’s talk about how QX Global Group can bring discipline and speed to your accounts receivable management.

 The collection period for accounts receivable is calculated by dividing average AR by net credit sales, then multiplying by the number of days in the period.
 This metric shows how long, on average, it takes customers to pay, and is a critical part of accounts receivable best practices.